Brewsk11/ac-drift-mode/INSTALL.md

 ## Uninstaller

 Bundled uninstaller (`uninstall_driftmode.bat`) will remove all files from previous versions.
-To use it put it in `assettocorsa` directory and run it.
+Run it from `assettocorsa` directory.
-It's not necessary to use it when upgrading.
+It's is recommended to do before installation of new versions.

 ## Notes